The Fall of the House of Usher (1928 French film): Production

-The Fall in the House of Usher was written by Luis Buñuel and Jean Epstein.
+The Fall of the House of Usher was written by Luis Buñuel and Jean Epstein.
 The film was Buñuel's second film credit, he having previously worked as an assistant director on Epstein's film Mauprat.
 Following an argument with Epstein about his interpretation of the material, Buñuel left the production.
 Among the changes in the story from the original material was the relationship between Roderick and his sister which was changed to man and wife in the film.
+Usher's obsession with completing a painting of his dying wife is a detail more synonymous to another of Poe's works, The Oval Portrait, rather than House of Usher.
 Film critic and historian Troy Howarth stated it was unclear how much if anything of Buñuel's writing was included in the finished film.

-The film co-starred French film director Abel Gance and his then-wife Marguerite Gance, fresh from their collaboration on Gance's epic 1927 film Napoleon.

 Release

 The film was released on 28 October 1928.

 The Poe story was released again in 1928 directed by James Sibley Watson, in 1950 by Ivan Barnett, and in 1960 by Roger Corman.